 With limited resources available, small businesses are less resistant to shocks and need better business plans to keep them afloat.
 To help you create a fool-proof plan, here are essential tips for better business planning:

-A good business plan begins with a background containing two parts: an external one elaborating on the state of the industry where your business belongs, information on your target audience and your competitors.
-The internal one focuses on your company’s organisational structure, financial reports, and other relevant information that will enable you to understand how your business is currently performing.
+A good business plan begins with a background containing two parts: an external one elaborating on the state of the industry where your business belongs and information on your target audience and your competitors.
+The internal one focuses on your company’s organizational structure, financial reports, and other relevant information that will enable you to understand how your business is currently performing.

 Once you gain a better understanding of your business, you should be able to identify the needs of the company.
 More importantly, it should set a direction for your business.
 These goals must also be clearly defined to increase its feasibility within a given time.